rabbitmq/rabbitmq-website/docs/logging.md

 RabbitMQ starts logging early on node start.
 See the [Configuration guide](./configure) for a general overview of how to configure RabbitMQ.

+The full list of available configuration options can be found in the [example rabbitmq.conf -file](https://github.com/rabbitmq/rabbitmq-server/blob/v3.13.x/deps/rabbit/docs/rabbitmq.conf.example).

 ### Logging to a File {#logging-to-a-file}

 Logging to a file is one of the most common options for RabbitMQ installations.
 In modern releases,